Coffee wars: United States

 The U.S. coffee market has since the early 2010s been primarily contested by its two largest players, Starbucks and Dunkin', which make up most of the country's commercial coffee shops.
 In 2014 The Guardian reported that "There is a war going on in America, and the battleground is coffee."
 In July 2011 Dunkin' Donuts went public on the U.S. stock market, raising $427.5 million to "heat up the fast-food java battle."
 In 2011 Dunkin' Donuts controlled more than half of the New England coffee market.
 Around 60 percent of the company's domestic sales were attributable to coffee and beverages.
 In 2016, Dunkin' Donuts revamped their iced coffee offering, a departure from their portfolio of warm drip coffee and basic espresso-based drinks.
 Two years later, in 2019, the donut company dropped "donuts" from its name in order to better compete in the beverage industry.
-In September 2019, Dunkin' committed $100 million to position itself against Starbucks and McDonalds, calling the former coffeeshop its "arch enemy".
+In September 2019, Dunkin' committed $100 million to position itself against Starbucks and McDonald's, calling the former coffeeshop its "arch enemy".
 By June, both companies registered record, yet comparable stock market growth, Dunkin' rising by 24 percent, Starbucks by 29 percent.
 A 2017 CNN analysis found that Dunkin' was "particularly aggressive in the coffee wars."
 During that year's Starbucks annual meeting Schultz responded to Dunkin' market gains by telling shareholders to metaphorically bring the "sabers out."
 Tim Hortons, a Canadian chain which historically had only a limited presence in the U.S. (primarily in Western New York), made a major expansion into the U.S. in the early part of the 21st century, culminating in its corporate merger with established U.S. fast food chain Burger King in 2014.

 In 2013, The Motley Fool speculated that the spread of Starbucks' gift cards and national loyalty program was a primary driver in coffee-driven market gains.
-A year later, McDonalds conceded that Starbucks was "winning the coffee wars" by cornering the caffe latte market.
+A year later, McDonald's conceded that Starbucks was "winning the coffee wars" by cornering the caffe latte market.
 Competing firms have retooled their market expansion by spinning off divisions to finance store openings.
 In 2018 Starbucks sold its packaged coffee business to Nestlé in order to free up $7.2 billion for their stores.
 In an effort to undercut its competition, Starbucks released its signature Pumpkin Spice Latte in August 2019 – instead of its typical Autumn release.
 In March 2020, Panera Bread launched a coffee subscription service to compete directly with Starbucks' national loyalty program.
 The COVID-19 pandemic led to severe backsliding in market share for the largest coffeeshops, with smaller cafés closing permanently due to lack of demand.
 Most of the major players initiated distribution deals with delivery platforms during the pandemic to sustain growth: Uber Eats (Starbucks), GrubHub (Dunkin'), and DoorDash (McDonald's).

+In 2023 McDonald's opened a trial of a few CosMc's cafes, selling afternoon snacks, drinks and coffee.
+This was seen as an attempt by McDonald's to reposition themselves in the United States coffee market.